 Clients also benefit from the ability to access and view their wine portfolio online.
 Through our online portal you can request a review, place a sale order or read the latest market reports.

 What is the minimum investment?

 For our Portfolio Management Service the minimum investment is £25,000.
 If you would like to start an investment for a smaller initial capital outlay, you can invest either £10,000 or £20,000 through our execution only account.

 What wines will I be investing in?

 Your dedicated portfolio manager will discuss your available investment level and will propose a portfolio comprised of wines designed to match your investment objectives.
 There are a number of regions investors can have exposure to.
-Whilst Bordeaux and Burgundy represent a significant proportion of the wine investment market, Cult Wines also trade in wines from Italy, Champagne, Rhone, Spain, U.S.A, Australia, Loire, Port & Chile.
+Whilst Bordeaux and Burgundy represent a significant proportion of the wine investment market, Cult Wines also trade in wines from Italy, Champagne, Rhone, Spain, U.S.A, Australia, Loire, Germany & Chile.

 What Wines are likely to produce the best returns?

 A key element in any portfolio which is being structured for investment purposes is diversification, the objective is to ensure wines are included with strong potential growth over the short, medium and long-term, whilst minimising position risk with a sufficient spread across estates, regions and vintages.
 Proposals will therefore typically reflect the strategic allocation as set out by the Investment Committee, customised by increasing exposure to certain sub-categories and regions depending on your own personal risk tolerance and return objectives.

 Whilst the outperformance of one particular region may suggest investing solely in that category, our aim is to provide our clients with the best risk-adjusted returns, and so we favour a diversified approach that limits an investor’s risk in achieving the best returns for their capital outlay.,